 Be sure the size slow cooker you have can accommodate the turkey you purchased.
 While roasting pans for the oven are able to handle birds of all different sizes, with a crockpot you will want to aim to get a turkey around 10 pounds or smaller.
 The one I had for this recipe was 10.3 pounds and was a very tight fit in my 6-quart slow cooker.

 Finally, it’s important that the turkey you serve is the right temperature when you serve it.
+The cook time on this recipe serves as a guide, but you’ll want to double check the temperature before you serve it.
 It should read 180 degrees F in the thigh and 170 degrees F in the breast.

-How to Cook a Turkey in a Crockpot
+How to Cook a Whole Turkey in a Crockpot

 You can either remove the inner stoneware section of the crockpot from the metal heating element and put that in the oven, or remove the turkey from the crockpot entirely and place in a casserole dish for this part.